Impact of gender on the formation and outcome of mentoring relationships in academic research: Results

-By contrast, mentors that received a prestigious award tended to train more male students than their most high-status peers (Figure 6A).
-The effect was statistically significant in 4/6 research areas: social sciences, life sciences, physical sciences, and mathematics and computer science ($p<0.05$, linear regression predicting fraction of male trainees from award receipt and mentor status).
-Among women mentors, award receipt was also associated with a higher percentages of male students in the life sciences, but did not show a statistically significant trend for any other field.
-The proportion of male students trained by all mentors that received prestigious awards was significantly greater than those trained by mentors in the highest bin for all status measures, suggesting that this finding generalizes across multiple measurements of prestige (funding rate: 57\% male in top decile vs. 63\% among awardees, $p$=6e-22, $z$-test, trainee count: 48\% male vs. 63\%, $p$=3e-165, $h$-index: 57\% male vs. 63\%, $p$=3.4e-21, institution rank: 59\% male vs. 63\%, $p$=2.4e-13).
+By contrast, mentors that received a prestigious award tended to train more men students than high-status mentors that were not prizewinners (Fig. 5A).
+The percentage of men trained by mentors that received prestigious awards was greater than mentors at the highest status aggregate status rank (50\% men in top decile vs. 61\% among awardees, $n$=2490 mentors, $p$=6.1e-22, $t$-test).
+This trend was observed among both men and women mentors (men mentors: 53\% men in top decile vs. 65\% among awardees, $n$=1991 mentors, $p$=4.3e-21, $t$-test, women mentors: 36\% vs. 47\%, $n$=499, $p$=1.7e-6).
+The fraction of men trained differed between award recipients and mentors ranked in the top decile according to several status metrics, suggesting that this finding generalizes across multiple measurements of prestige (funding rate: 49\% men in top decile vs. 61\% among awardees, $n$=2075 mentors, $p$=8.0e-21, $t$-test, trainee count: 44\% vs. 61\%, $n$=2480, $p$=3.0e-53, $h$-index: 51\% vs. 61\%, $n$=2480, $p$=2.3e-15, institution rank: 51\% vs. 61\%, $n$=1844, $p$=1.3e-11).

+To more rigorously test the interaction between award receipt and the gender composition of student trainees, we turned to multivariate regression.
+A regression predicting fraction of men students for each life science mentor based on award receipt, mentor gender, and success rank showed an effect for award ($\beta$=0.077, $p$=2.1e-7) and mentor gender ($\beta$=0.16, $p<10e-30$, $n$=17205 mentors) but only a trend for status ($\beta$=-0.0017, $p$=0.057).